-Contraception in Malta: Key Facts
+Contraception in Malta: Your Options

 Contraception is legal in Malta and various forms of contraception are available in pharmacies around Malta and Gozo.
 The age of sexual consent in Malta is sixteen years.
 People above the age of sixteen years are also considered able to make decisions about their health without needing consent from their parents.
 This means doctors and pharmacists in Malta should provide contraception to anyone over the age of sixteen years.

 Some contraceptives, especially the ones that have hormones, can produce side effects and may not be suitable for every woman.
 You should have a discussion with your GP or gynaecologist about the different types of contraceptives before deciding which contraceptive is right for you.

 Condoms are the only contraceptive that not only protect against pregnancy, but also help prevent sexually transmitted infections because they create a physical barrier between partners.

 Condoms prevent pregnancy in around 85% of people.
 If a condom bursts or slips off during sex, consider using a morning after pill.
 There are other contraceptives that offer better protection against pregnancy than condoms.

 How to get condoms in Malta: The male condoms that cover the penis are available in pharmacies, supermarkets, and restrooms around Malta and cost around 1 Euro each.
 No prescription is needed.
 Make sure you check the expiry date before you buy.
 Female condoms that are inserted by the woman into her vagina are less commonly available in Malta, but can be bought from online sellers like Pleasure Malta.

 Contraceptive pills contain hormones that prevent ovulation and therefore prevent pregnancy.
 There are two types of contraceptive pills: